jbergstroem/mariadb-alpine/README.md

 Here's another MariaDB container based on [Alpine Linux][1].
 It's opinionated: trade tools and functionality for startup speed/disk size.
 See it as a small, quick-to-get-going development edition.

-I intend to keep this up to date, building a new container on each new MariaDB release, meaning `:latest` actually mean latest as well as having the comfort of staying with `10.2.19` should you prefer.
+I intend to keep this up to date, building a new container on each new MariaDB release, meaning `:latest` actually mean latest as well as having the comfort of staying with `10.3.13` should you prefer.

-### Another MariaDB container though?

 Container size and assumptions about default featureset.
 It's considerably faster to get up and running.